Get a property report and suburb profile for any property in Oatley

 Oatley demographics

-Oatley, a charming suburb located in the southern part of Sydney, is known for its family-friendly environment and picturesque surroundings.
-With a population of 10,664, Oatley offers a peaceful suburban lifestyle while still being conveniently connected to the city.
-The median age of 43 suggests a mature community, with many families and long-term residents enjoying the area's tranquil atmosphere and community spirit.
+Oatley, a picturesque suburb located in the southern part of Sydney, is renowned for its leafy streets, family-friendly environment, and strong sense of community.
+With a population of 10,664, Oatley offers a serene lifestyle while still being conveniently connected to the city.
+The median age of 43 suggests a mature community, with many long-term residents and families who appreciate the suburb's tranquil atmosphere and proximity to natural attractions like Oatley Park and the Georges River.

 Oatley infrastructure, key developments and investment opportunities